gabster-code/gabster-code/README.md

 - 🔭 I’m currently working on a SECRET PROJECT with Shadies Studios

-- 🌱 I’m currently learning and applying NextJS and also integrating Web3 technologies
+- 🌱 I’m currently learning and applying NextJS, NodeJS, Express, Prisma, Etc.

 - ⚡ Fun fact: I started re-learning how to code by building fun little discord bots for NFT Projects and my own discord server